Yoav666s/dnd-wiki/collections/_adventures/signs-of-madness.md

 Mirtenville is a small village near Harkstone around the center of Thortmere.
 It's snowy in the winter and still a bit rainy in the summer, creating a nurturing ground for crops most of the year.

 ## Jasper Middlewood
 [[monsters:Jasper Middlewood]] is the Master of Whispers in the court of Sun Rock Castle.
 He is a strange individual who seems constantly on edge, but he's useful to king Krad.
 He's always muttering to himself and getting lost in thought.
+He is a fey sorcerer,

 [:monsters/jasper-middlewood:]